 In the horizontal direction, the headlamp must be adjusted so that the light distribution is as symmetrical as possible in relation to the vertical through the central mark.

-2 ISO 6742-1:2015-05

-Cycles - Lighting and retroreflective devices - Part 1: Lighting and light signalling devices
+2 ISO 6742-1:2015-05 Cycles - Lighting and retroreflective devices - Part 1: Light fitting

 In the vertical direction, the headlamp must be adjusted so that the cut-off line runs parallel to or on the dividing line.